populationgenomics/talos-azure-deploy/README.md

 ## Deploy the Azure resources needed to run Talos

 The `deploy` directory contains the terraform configuration files necessary to deploy the Azure resources needed to run the Talos pipeline.
-TODO
+TODO: add instructions for other users as to how to make their own deployments.

 ## Build and push the docker images used by the pipeline